maheshmohanmr/maheshmohanmr.github.io/_pages/people.md

   <hr><p>
 <center>
-<i>Pure mathematics is in its way the poetry of logical ideas.
-When the solution is simpler, God is answering -- Einstein</i>
+<i>The strength of the team is each individual member.
+The strength of each member is the team. -- Phil Jackson, one of the greatest NBA coaches of all time</i>
 </center>      </p>